darenwelsh/EVANav/README.md

    1. Avoid crew hazards (things that hurt the crew or their suit)
    1. Avoid hardware hazards (things that could by hurt by the crew)
    1. Deconflict partner's route (don't use the same handrails)
+   1. Deconflict safety tethers from crossing each other and from crossing hazards
    1. Minimize rotations and plane changes (movement from one face to another around a module)
    1. Field to enter crew member's wingspan
 1. Output should include sequential list of handrail numbers, including distance between each pair of handrails
 1. Output should be in a format readable by DOUG
+1. Output should optionally suggest safety tether fairlead locations

 ## OUTPUT FORMAT
 Ideally the model should be represented using nodes on a graph (a scene-graph).
 Each node in the graph would contain a transformation of the frame that its model and child nodes would be relative to.
 The following is a sample of how a scene-graph for a simple camera model could be defined and is actually a format that DOUG can read.
 In DOUG all units are in inches and degrees.